-Estimating oil volume based on the colour and size of a slick is often complicated by the complexity of slicks, their geometry, oil type, and other factors.
+For spills on water, estimating oil volume based on the colour and size of slick is often complicated by the complexity of slicks, their geometry, oil type, and other factors.
 Table 6-1 provides a general relationship between oil appearance on water and oil volumes.
 Trained and qualified observers should consider the following criteria when estimating slick volumes:

-- Slick thickness varies considerably, especially if it appears dark brown or black; most of the oil is located in the darker areas of the slick - Rainbow colours and silvery bands indicate very thin slicks - The percent distribution of oil colours in slicks provides improved volume estimation (Figure 6-1).
+- Slick thickness varies considerably, especially if it appears dark brown or black; most of the oil is located in the darker areas of the slick - Coloured or silvery bands indicate very thin slicks - The percent distribution of oil colours in slicks provides improved volume estimation (Figure 6-2).